awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 ### List of Lifecycle Event Hooks<a name="reference-appspec-file-structure-hooks-list"></a>

 An EC2/On\-Premises deployment hook is executed once per deployment to an instance\.
 You can specify one or more scripts to run in a hook\.
 Each hook for a lifecycle event is specified with a string on a separate line\.
-Following are descriptions of the hooks that are available for use in your AppSpec file\.
+Here are descriptions of the hooks available for use in your AppSpec file\.

 For information about which lifecycle event hooks are valid for which deployment and rollback types, see [Lifecycle Event Hook Availability](#reference-appspec-file-structure-hooks-availability)\.
-+ **ApplicationStop** – This deployment lifecycle event occurs even before the application revision is downloaded\.
-You can specify scripts for this event to gracefully stop the application or remove currently installed packages in preparation of a deployment\.
++ `ApplicationStop` – This deployment lifecycle event occurs even before the application revision is downloaded\.
+You can specify scripts for this event to gracefully stop the application or remove currently installed packages in preparation for a deployment\.
 The AppSpec file and scripts used for this deployment lifecycle event are from the previous successfully deployed application revision\.
 **Note**
 An AppSpec file does not exist on an instance before you deploy to it\.
-For this reason, the **ApplicationStop** hook does not run the first time you deploy to the instance\.
-You can use the **ApplicationStop** hook the second time you deploy to an instance\.
+For this reason, the `ApplicationStop` hook does not run the first time you deploy to the instance\.
+You can use the `ApplicationStop` hook the second time you deploy to an instance\.

    To determine the location of the last successfully deployed application revision, the CodeDeploy agent looks up the location listed in the `deployment-group-id_last_successful_install` file\.
 This file is located in: